 To use the sight word ball pit, students simply reach in and grab a ball.

 They read the sight word.
-Then write the sight word.
-You can also have them use letter tiles to build the sight word.
+They decode the sight word.
+They spell the sight word.
+Then they write the sight word.
+You can also have them use letter tiles or magnetic letters to build the sight word.

 For more sight word games and ideas, check out these posts: